akhilesh618a/CODSOFT/README.md

 This repository includes all five tasks assigned during the program, demonstrating my skills in Python programming, including problem-solving, application development, and GUI design using Tkinter.

 👤 Intern Profile

 Name: Akhilesh yadav
 Batch: June Batch B34
 Duration: 15 June 2025 – 15 July 2025
 Domain: Python Programming

+This repository contains the source code for **five Python-based projects**, each demonstrating different programming concepts and real-world applications.
+These projects highlight various aspects of Python development, such as GUI programming, file handling, data processing, and algorithmic problem-solving.